omahs/resolution-service/README.md

 ### Running unit tests

 Unit tests can be run using `yarn test`.
 This command will run the tests with ENV variables set in `./local.test.env` file.
-You should copy `./local.test.env.sample` to `./local.test.env` and redefine any env variable in yours local environment if needed, for example:
+You should copy `./local.test.env.sample` to `./local.test.env` and redefine any env variable in yours local environment if needed, for example: `export RESOLUTION_POSTGRES_PASSWORD=password`.
-`export RESOLUTION_POSTGRES_PASSWORD=password`.
 Testing command will take this variable first instead of using variable from `./local.test.env` file.

 For checking coverage use `yarn test:coverage`.

-Unit/integration tests use a postgres database that is cleaned before each test.
+Unit/integration tests use a Postgres database that is cleaned before each test.
 By default, the database name is `resolution_service_test`.

 ### Debugging
-To debug the service the following command could be used:
+To debug the service, you should use the following command:
 ```
 yarn start:dev:debug
 ```